Discover the ancient settlement located at the foot of the mighty Licka Pljesivica Mountain.

 Ottoman Empire

-During a very long time this part of Croatia served as a Habsburg outpost in the defense of central Europe against the Ottoman invasions, and this was largely due to difficult historical circumstances, and badly drawn treaties.
-Among many settlements to fall to the invaders was Korenica, conquered in 1527 (Hrvatska enciklopedija, n.d.).
+During a very long time this part of Croatia served as a Habsburg outpost in the defense of central Europe against the Ottoman invasions.
+This was largely due to difficult historical circumstances but also badly drawn treaties.
+Among many settlements that fell into the hands of the invaders was also Korenica, which was conquered in 1527 (Hrvatska enciklopedija, n.d.).

 Without a doubt, this was one of the most traumatic periods in the history of Korenica and Croatia.
-The Ottoman conquest drastically changed the demographics of this area, and the casualties, both human and material, were horrible!
+During the Ottoman conquest of the 16th century, the suffering, both human and material, was so immense that the very demographic structure of this region was drastically altered!

 In times to come, this demographic change will be the cause of new and terrible sufferings in Korenica, Croatia, and the region.
 Indigenous Catholic people fled Turkish raids threatened by continued suffering and destruction.
 In the period between 1523 and 1526 a significant part of the indigenous Croat population emigrated from their native land and the Turks started to colonize the Krajina and Lika region.
 They forcibly settled this area with tormented orthodox population from already conquered eastern Balkan territories (Hrvatska enciklopedija, n.d.).

-Over three centuries, starting with the earliest conquest in the 1350s, the Ottomans employed forced population transfers (in Turkish sϋrgϋn), resettling thousands and thousands of individuals, even whole communities, throughout the provinces and between continents with the main goal - to maintain its fast growing empire (Şeker, 2013.).
-Sometimes voluntary, sometimes stimulated by money and privileges, but mostly they were forced transfers of suffering people who were at the disposal to the ruling power.
+Over three centuries, starting with the earliest conquest in the 1350s, the Ottomans employed forced population transfers (in Turkish sϋrgϋn), resettling thousands of individuals, even whole communities, in both directions between the Asian and European parts of the empire (Şeker, 2013.).
+Sometimes these transfers were voluntary, sometimes stimulated by money and privileges, but mostly they were forced transfers of suffering people who were at the disposal to the ruling power in building an ever-growing imperial state.

 An important strategic position and various borders that stretched across this area for several centuries caused frequent war conflicts and grave human suffering, such as the one that took place on the Krbava field near Udbina.